cds-snc/cra-claim-tax-benefits/README.md

 #### Using Cypress

 [Cypress](https://www.cypress.io/) is what we use to write our end-to-end tests.
 It can run in a browser or in headless mode (ie, on the command line) to step through one or more flows.
-By running our end-to-end tests frequently, we are making sure sure that new changes to the code don't existing user journies.
+By running our end-to-end tests frequently, we are making sure that new changes to the code don't break existing user journeys.

 ### Using SonarQube

-[SonarQube](https://www.sonarqube.org/) is an open-source platform developed by SonarSource for continuous inspection of code quality to perform automatic reviews with static analysis of code to detect bugs, code smells, and security vulnerabilities on 20+ programming languages.
+[SonarQube](https://www.sonarqube.org/) is an open-source platform developed by SonarSource for continuous inspection of code quality to perform automatic reviews with static analysis of code to detect bugs, code smells, and security vulnerabilities on more than 20 programming languages.
 SonarQube is also used to track test coverage percentage and other value-added metrics.

 #### Run a SonarQube analysis